-Every router manufacturer recommends to perform regular router firmware updates.
+Every router manufacturer recommends us to update router firmware regularly.
 A new firmware version will fix some bugs, protect you from new security vulnerabilities, add some new features and even increase internet speeds.
 At the same time, if you are having problems with your wireless network or internet connection, a router firmware update can help you resolve the issue.

 This article will guide you through the steps on how to update router firmware so please follow the steps closely.